pjheslin/DiogenesWeb/Readme.md

-This is a work-in-progress.
-It is not yet ready for use.
+DiogenesWeb is a webapp for reading XML texts in Latin and Ancient Greek, optimised for handheld devices.

+Try it out here: https://d.iogen.es/web